-Working to eliminate the career service gap for adults, Dijonn is the founder and CEO of Savvy Guest, a fully integrated digital channel where people can browse and apply to meet company employees for a chat on relevant career tips and industry insights.
+Working to eliminate the career service gap for adults and recently named Global Digital Ambassador by the World Assessment Council, Dijonn is the founder and CEO of Savvy Guest, a fully integrated digital channel where people can browse and apply to meet company employees for a chat on relevant career tips and industry insights.

 Senior Developer, tech coach, mentor and public speaker, Dionne is an incredibly active member of the tech community and has a passion for bringing diversity to the sector.
 A founding member of UK Black Tech, she also founded Where’s The BAME in Tech?, an initiative to highlight successful BAME professionals in tech corporate companies, and provide a safe space for open and honest discussions about BAME experiences in tech.

 Ella Wales Bonner